azurecitadel/azurecitadel.github.io/labs/terraformingAKS.md

 ## Connecting with the Terraform Azure Provider

+There are three options for connecting to Azure with the Terraform AzureRM provider.
+Each is described below with the most appropriate use case.

 ### Option 1: Azure CLI

 If you are logged in with the Azure CLI then it will use that authentication by default.